Notifiable Electrical Work: What Requires Building Control?

 Part P of the Building Regulations was introduced on 1 January 2005 in England and Wales.
 Its full title is "Electrical Safety -- Dwellings."
 The regulation was introduced following concerns about the number of electrical fires and electrocutions in homes, many of which were caused by DIY or unqualified electrical work.

-Part P requires that electrical installation work in dwellings is designed and installed to protect people from fire and electric shock.
+Part P requires that electrical installation work in dwellings is designed and installed to protect people from fire and electric shock, in compliance with the 18th Edition wiring regulations.
 It does this by requiring certain types of work to be either carried out by a member of a competent person scheme (who can self-certify compliance) or notified to the local authority building control department before work begins.

 Part P applies to dwellings including houses, flats, maisonettes, and parts of mixed-use buildings that are used as dwellings.
 It covers the electrical installation in the dwelling itself as well as gardens, outbuildings, and shared areas of blocks of flats.
 It does not apply to commercial or industrial premises, which are covered by the Electricity at Work Regulations 1989.